Nasajon/mlflow_training_tracking/README.md

         ```
         csv_to_dataframe.FileToDataFrame
         ```
-        - receives path to file and load it into a DataFrame
+        - Receives path to file and load it into a DataFrame
     - BigQuery to DataFrame
         ```
         bigquery_to_dataframe.BigQueryToDataFrame
         ```
-        - receives SQL Queries, run query and load it into a DataFrame
+        - Receives SQL Queries, run query and load it into a DataFrame
     - BigQuery Location (to BigQuery Location)
         ```
         bigquery_location.DataOperatorBigQueryLocation
         ```
-        - receives a dictionary that identify a table
+        - Receives a dictionary that identify a table
         - Dictionary structure:
         ```
         {